Symmetric and Antisymmetric Quantum States from Graph Structure and Orientation: Exchange Symmetry and Generalized Graph States

 The resulting state is

 which is fully antisymmetric under particle permutations.

-The state in Eq.~\eqref{gamma3} coincides exactly with $\ket{A_3}$ obtained from the general recursive construction in Eq.~\eqref{antis}.
-This shows that a complete directed graph on three vertices, endowed with a specific hierarchical orientation from the highest-indexed vertex to the lowest, reproduces the fully antisymmetric three-qudit state.
+The state in Equation \eqref{gamma3} coincides exactly with $\ket{A_3}$ obtained from the general recursive construction in Equation \eqref{antis}.
+This shows that a complete directed graph on three vertices, endowed with a specific hierarchical orientation from the highest-indexed vertex to the lowest, reproduces the fully antisymmetric three-qudit state. {In Appendix~\ref{appk3} we illustrate, with the complete graph $K_3$, the fact that if the proper orientation is not respected, then the resulting graph state exhibits no symmetry.
+Additional explicit constructions for larger complete graphs are presented in Appendix~\ref{appk4}, where we detail the recursive generation of the states associated with $K_4$ and $K_5$.}

-\section{Discussion and future perspectives}
+\section{Discussion and Future Perspectives}

 In this work, we introduced a graph-based framework for the systematic construction of fully antisymmetric multipartite states, extending the standard notion of graph states beyond the symmetric setting generated by controlled-$Z$ interactions.
 In this sense, the $GR$-based construction provides a genuine generalization of graph states, encompassing new symmetry classes and requiring a richer class of graph structures.